-Dr. Shafa recommends that any patient with one STI be tested for the other common STIs as well.
-This provides patient and doctor peace of mind.
+Our physicians recommend that any patient with one STI be tested for the other common STIs as well.
+This provides peace of mind for both the patient and the doctor.

 We can offer complete STI/STD panel testing!!

 You can be tested right here in our office for any symptom or concern you may be experiencing to ensure proper treatment for you and your partner.
-Testing can be as simple as clinical evaluation by Dr. Shafa, urine/blood analysis, culture, and biopsy.
+Testing can be as simple as a clinical evaluation, urine/blood analysis, cultures, or biopsy if needed.

 Certain types of STIs can be treated immediately!

-For some STIs we may also offer Expedited Partner Therapy.
-For this, we may provide prescriptions or medications for you to take home to your partner without Dr. Shafa first examining him or her.
+For certain STIs, we may also offer Expedited Partner Therapy.
+For this, we may provide prescriptions or medications for you to take home to your partner without them requiring an in-office visit.